rvldpw/Bangkok-Airbnb-Analysis/README.md

 It is designed to support **Revenue Management / Pricing teams** by identifying demand patterns, optimizing host pricing behavior, and improving supply allocation across Bangkok.

+---

 ## Context, Problem, and Users

-1. **Context**
-Airbnb listings in Bangkok show strong variation in price and demand across neighbourhoods and room types, requiring structured pricing guidance.

-2. **Problem**
-Without data-driven segmentation, pricing decisions become inconsistent, leading to oversupply in low-demand segments and under-optimization of high-demand areas.

-3. **Users**
-Revenue management teams, pricing analysts, and marketplace strategy teams responsible for optimizing listing performance.
+**1. Context**
+The Bangkok Airbnb market varies significantly across price levels, neighbourhoods, and room types.
+Central and transit-connected areas generally show stronger demand, while peripheral zones and private rooms tend to underperform.
+This creates a fragmented market where performance depends heavily on correct price–location–room type alignment.

+**2. Problem**
+Without clear segmentation, it is difficult to identify which combinations of price, neighbourhood, and room type drive consistent bookings.
+This leads to mispricing, with some listings overpricing in weak-demand segments and others underpricing in strong-demand areas.
+As a result, demand is unevenly distributed and revenue potential is not fully captured.

+**3. Users**
+Revenue Management/Pricing teams responsible for optimizing marketplace performance.
+They need insights to prioritize high-performing segments and guide host pricing decisions to improve booking consistency and demand allocation.

 ---